MohitThakre13/Pirates-of-Port-5000/README.md

 This is the project repository for the WebWave contest.
 We have created a website for IIT Bhilai's Open Source club OpenLake

 # Setting-up
+THIS STEP IS VERY IMPORTANT, YOU MIGHT NOT BE ABLE TO SEE BLOGS, EVENTS WITHOUT THIS STEP

 1. For submitting blog
   Open create_database_and_table.php which you'll find in the database_setup_files folder.
   Then go to submit_blog.php to submit your blogs.